Linear classification methods for multivariate repeated measures data -- a simulation study: Methods

 \subsubsection{Robust trimmed likelihood LDA for multivariate repeated measures data}

-The rationale behind robust trimmed likelihood LDA for multivariate repeated measures data \citep{Brobbey2021} is to use more robust estimators of the sample mean and covariance matrix in order to increase the accuracy of LDA predictions.
-Many estimators of these sample statistics are particularly prone to outliers, which are hard to detect in multivariate data with $p>2$ variables.
+The rationale behind robust trimmed likelihood LDA for multivariate repeated measures data \citep{Brobbey2021} is to use more robust estimators of the sample mean and covariance matrix in order to increase the accuracy of LDA predictions in new data.
+Robust trimmed likelihood LDA for multivariate repeated measures data can also be used as a supporting analysis alongside the traditional LDA, showing that the results are not severely affected by outliers. \\ Many estimators of these sample statistics are particularly prone to outliers, which are hard to detect in multivariate data with $d>2$ variables.
 A popular measure of robustness, the finite sample breakdown point by Donoho (\citeyear{Donoho1982}) and Donoho and Huber (\citeyear{Donoho1983}), is the smallest number or fraction of extremely small or large values that must be added to the original sample that will result in an arbitrarily large value of the statistic.
-While many estimators of multivariate location and scatter break down when adding $n/(p+1)$ outliers \citep{Donoho1982}, estimators based on the Minimum Volume Ellipsoid (MVE) and Minimum Covariance Determinant (MCD) algorithms \citep{Rousseeuw1985} have a substantially higher break-down point of $(\lfloor n/2 \rfloor - p+1)/n$ \citep{Woodruff1993, Rousseeuw1999}.\\ The high-breakdown linear discriminant analysis \citep{Hawkins1997} for cross-sectional data is also based on the MCD algorithm and has already been implemented in the \texttt{R} package \texttt{rrcov} \citep{Todorov2022}.\\ Robust trimmed likelihood LDA for multivariate repeated measures data can also be used as a supporting analysis, showing that the results of the usual analysis are not severely affected by outliers. \\ The MCD is statistically more efficient than the MVE algorithm because it is asymptotically normal \citep{Butler1993}, its distances are more precise, i.e. it is more capable of detecting outliers \citep{Rousseeuw1999}.
-The MCD algorithm takes subsets of size $(n+p+1)/2 \leq h\leq n$ of the dataset (for $h>p$) and determines the particular subset of $h$ observations out of the $ \binom{n}{h} $ possible subsets for which the determinant of the sample covariance $\widehat{\bm{\Sigma}}$ becomes minimal.
+While many estimators of multivariate location and scatter break down when adding $n/(d+1)$ outliers \citep{Donoho1982}, estimators based on the Minimum Volume Ellipsoid (MVE) and Minimum Covariance Determinant (MCD) algorithms \citep{Rousseeuw1985} have a substantially higher break-down point of $(\lfloor n/2 \rfloor - d+1)/n$ \citep{Woodruff1993, Rousseeuw1999}.
+The high-breakdown linear discriminant analysis \citep{Hawkins1997} for cross-sectional data, for example, is based on the MCD algorithm and has already been implemented in the \texttt{R} package \texttt{rrcov} \citep{Todorov2022}.\\ The MCD is statistically more efficient than the MVE algorithm because it is asymptotically normal \citep{Butler1993}, its distances are more precise, i.e. it is more capable of detecting outliers \citep{Rousseeuw1999}.
+The MCD algorithm takes subsets of size $(n+d+1)/2 \leq h\leq n$ of the dataset (for $h>p$) and determines the particular subset of $h$ observations out of the $ \binom{n}{h} $ possible subsets for which the determinant of the sample covariance $\widehat{\bm{\Sigma}}$ becomes minimal.
 The MVE algorithm chooses the subset of $h$ observations for which the ellipsoid containing all $h$ data points becomes minimal.\\ Brobbey (\citeyear{Brobbey2021}) suggests to estimate the class means $\bm{\mu}_0$ and $\bm{\mu}_1$ as well as the common covariance matrix $\bm{\Sigma}$ in the reduced dataset derived after applying the MCD or MVE algorithm, respectively.
 She furthermore suggests to estimate the Kronecker product structure of the covariance matrix since it is more parsimonious than the unstructured equivalent, which may not be estimable for small sample sizes.
 We apply both versions, where we once estimate the unstructured pooled covariance matrix